sadonyx/one-step-gps/README.md

 2. Then, run the command `npm run build`.
 3. Finally, run the command `npm run preview`

+MongoDB:
+The server will not run unless MongoDB is running and listening on port 27017.
+On my machine, I used the official Docker MongoDB image.

 Regardless of which method you choose, you can navigate to the user interface in your browser at `http://localhost:4173`.

 # Design